RedHatPerf/type-pollution-agent/README.md

 An empty statistics?

-Yes, because each call-site always observe a single concrete type; meaning that OpenJDK C2 "should" (TM) able to constant fold all the checks (precomputed) and add a guard + uncommon trap check instead.
+Yes, because each call-site always observe a single concrete type; meaning that OpenJDK C2 compiler "should"™ be able to constant fold all the checks (precomputed) and add a guard + uncommon trap check instead.

 ### Full stack traces are available?